Oro applications are implemented in PHP and require additional system components to be installed and configured in the environment.

 For more information, see Search Index overview.

-All application data is stored in the relational database.
-PostgreSQL is supported by Enterprise Edition only.
-MySQL can be used with both Community Edition and Enterprise Edition.
+The PostgreSQL feature is only available in the Enterprise edition.
+MySQL can be used with both Community and Enterprise editions.

 Application functions are using cache in order to optimize complex operations processing.
 By default, in a single server setup, file system is used as a cache storage.
 In the distributed environment, Redis is recommended as a cache storage.